kelseykm/vcard4/docs/documentation/values/specialvaluetype.md

 * ```SpecialValueType``` should be called with two arguments.
 The first should be the value and the second should be the target property

-* The second argument that specifies the target property should have as a value a string with the name of one the eight classes listed above (case insensitive)
+* The second argument that specifies the target property should have as a value a string with the name of one the six classes listed above (case insensitive)

-* The value first argument depends on the value of the second argument
+* The value of the first argument depends on the value of the second argument

 ## Use with `KindProperty`